New to Unitarianism?

 Do you only gather on Sundays?

 Answer: We have programs throughout each month—-please check out the various activities in our ‘Adult Programs’ and our ‘Family Programs.’
 Besides these ongoing programs, we also have workshops and special family events and community events.
-Those will be highlighted on the front page of our website.
+Those will be highlighted on the calendar page of our website.
 If you would like to know more about what’s happening, sign up for our monthly newsletter.

 What provisions do you have for people with disabilities?

 Answer: For those who are hearing impaired: We have headsets available from the person in the sound booth (at the back of the Sanctuary on the left-hand side).

 We also have reading glasses available from a Greeter.

 For wheelchair accessibility: The main entrance is on to the foyer and Sanctuary (worship space) lounge, and wheelchair access is by the ramp on the left-hand side of the main doors.
 There is a ramp that takes you down into the hall, and also to a wheelchair accessible bathroom.
 At this time, there upper level is not wheelchair accessible.
 The lower level is accessible off the lower parking lot entrance (on the right-hand end of the building when you face the main entrance).
 If you would like to attend a service or event and want to know if it is wheelchair accessible, please contact our office, so that we can do our best to make our event accessible to you.

 We share space with Comox United Church, 250 Beach Drive, Comox (corner of Comox Ave., near St. Joseph’s Hospital).

 Are you welcoming of all people?